infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Volume
 ----------

-On top of the storage layer i.e the network, one can create a file system also known as logical drive or volume.
+On top of the storage layer i.e. the network, one can create a file system also known as logical drive or volume.
 A volume is represented by the address of its root directory.
 While centralized file systems store this address in a specific block known as the _superblock_, Infinit simply stores it in a file located in the `$INFINIT_DATA_HOME` directory which describes the volume.

 Note that several volumes can be created within the same network, in which case you could see those as partitions on the same hard disk drive.